-Section 108 of the Act details that each council will set the public tender threshold circumstances when tenders or expressions of interest for contracts must be publicly advertised.
+In accordance with Section 108 of the Act, Council will establish public tender thresholds for circumstances when tenders or expressions of interest for contracts must be publicly advertised.

 Funds must be available in the approved Council Budget before tenders, proposals or quotes are sought.